Last Updated on

 If your problem is with cable wirings all over the place, this may be your best bet.
 Alongside the convenient feature of moving the table up and down, you can also have to option of wheels with locks.
 One drawback is that it needs to be plugged into an outlet to use the height adjustment feature.

 Budget is the name of the game for this desk.
 Pore over the company Kickstarter’s many viable options which include 40 to 70 inches of width and a 200 pound support capacity.
+A great accessory to go with any standing desk is a balance board.
+These provide superior comfort while standing on your feet all day.
+Some of them even rock back and forth, providing exercise while you’re working at your desk!

 This table will make sure of a lever to adjust the height, very low tech and low maintenance.
 The table will also be able to handle a load of up to 160 pounds.